zeromev/zeromev.github.io/explorer.md

 Shows only transactions which zeromev has classified in some way.

-As well as MEV types such as sandwiches, arbs and liquidations, this includes DEX swaps and NFTs purchases.
+As well as MEV types such as sandwiches, arbs and liquidations, this includes distributed exchange swaps and NFTs purchases.

 #### toxic

-Shows only transactions which were the victim of [toxic MEV](/terms#toxic-mev) attacks and the transactions that attacked them.
+Shows only transactions which are the victim of [toxic MEV](/terms#toxic-mev) attacks and their attacking transactions.

 #### other

-Currently shows all transactions related to [unclassified MEV](/terms#unclassified-mev).
+Currently shows all [unclassified MEV](/terms#unclassified-mev) transactions.

 ### transaction table

-The transaction table shows every transaction in the block on a single page when 'all' is selected.
+The transaction table shows every transaction in the block on a single page, or optionally a [filtered selection](#filter-buttons) of them.

-If you searched for a specific transaction or clicked on one from the address page, a 'Jump To Tx' button allows you to quickly find the transaction in question in the block.
+If you searched for a specific transaction or clicked on one from the [address page](#address-page), a 'Jump To Tx' button allows you to quickly find the transaction in question in the block.

 Each column in the table is described below.